-In 2019-20, more than 3.1 million medical devices and human tissue products on the list were supplied at a cost - to private health insurers - of about \$2.1 billion.
-Expenditure on medical devices and human tissue products accounts for 14 per cent of PHI hospital benefits paid annually.
-During the June 2021 quarter, insurers paid \$588 million for medical devices and human tissue products.
-Total benefits paid for medical devices and human tissue products increased by 12.3 per cent in June 2021 compared to March 2021.
+In 2023-24, nearly 3.3 million medical devices and human tissue products on the PL were supplied at a cost - to private health insurers - of about \$2.1 billion.
+Expenditure on medical devices and human tissue products accounts for 13.3% of PHI hospital benefits paid annually.
 The cost of medical devices and human tissue products on the PL has been identified as a factor in the rising cost of health insurance premiums for consumers.

-As part of the PL reforms, the Government is committed to ensuring privately insured patients have access to safe, clinically appropriate and cost-effective medical devices and human tissue products, chosen by their clinicians.
+The Government is committed to ensuring privately insured patients have access to safe, clinically appropriate and cost-effective medical devices and human tissue products, chosen by their clinicians.
 The Therapeutic Goods Administration (TGA) is responsible for regulating the quality, safety and performance of medical devices in Australia.
-The Minister for Health and Aged Care, and the Department of Health and Aged Care (the department) may take advice on the comparative clinical effectiveness and cost-effectiveness of medical devices and human tissue products from the Medical Devices and Human Tissue Advisory Committee (MDHTAC), before the devices are listed on the PL.
-The arrangements for including products on the PL help to ensure that benefits paid by insurers are relative to the clinical effectiveness of the device.
-It is an avenue for reimbursement, in that the benefit shown on the PL is the minimum amount payable by private insurers for the prosthesis.
+The Minister for Health, Disability and Ageing, and the Department of Health, Disability and Ageing (the department) may take advice on the comparative clinical effectiveness and cost-effectiveness of medical devices and human tissue products from the Medical Devices and Human Tissue Advisory Committee (MDHTAC), before the devices are listed on the PL.
+The arrangements for including products on the PL help to ensure that benefits paid by private health insurers are relative to the clinical effectiveness of the device.
+It is an avenue for reimbursement, in that the benefit shown on the PL is the minimum amount payable by private health insurers for the medical devices and human tissue products.